herecura/archbuild/README.md

 ## Package management
 ******

-### update in repository
+### add/update in repository

-After a package is successfully built, update it in the repo's
+After a package is successfully built, update it in the repo's.

+Depending on the current branch you've checked out in your packages git repo, the built packages will be moved to the corresponding archlinux repository.

 ### move from/to repoistory